 After completing his compulsory military service in South Africa, where he learned about leadership in the officers’ training course, Tiley studied economics.
 He then moved to the United States, where he is credited with transforming the multibillion dollar business that is college tennis and was twice named US coach of the year.

 For the past nine years the driven but highly approachable Tiley has been building tennis in Australia into a successful commercial business.
 Tennis Australia now owns and creates its own digital and broadcast content, has a strategy to capture the commercially viable and geographically logical Asian market, and runs the world’s biggest sporting event in January – with revenues of more than A$300 million – which kicks off the global sporting year.
-He recently explained to CPA Australia chief executive Alex Malley how he’s gone about it.
+He explained to former CPA Australia chief executive Alex Malley how he’s gone about it.

 Alex Malley: Craig, as a young boy in South Africa what was the tone of the family and was sport at the core of it?